9623Y/9623Y-Spin-Up-Notebook/README.md

 - [ ] get flywheel done

 ### **Base**
-continued mecanum, decided not enough time and unhappy w/ previous so switch to x and focus on rollers and end game for competition day
+We started working on the base again, but we decided we wouldn't have enough time to finish it so we switched to an x base donated from another team and focused on our roller mech and end game mech.

+## **End of Entry Thoughts**
+While we aren't getting things finished as much as we had hoped, we are working towards getting enough of our robot built for the competition.

 # **12/14/22**

+Today we are getting our box ready to work on the robot over break.

 ## **Goals for Today**
 - [ ] Built Intake
 - [ ] Work on CAD

 ### **Overall Design**
 We are working on finish the CAD for our robot to create a BOM, or a Bill of Materials.
-We plan to work on the robot over Christmas
+We plan to work on the robot over Christmas.

-working on 6th intake
+### **Intake**
+We began working on completely redesigning our intake.
+We are going back to an intake similar in style to the horizontal intake Tyler made.
+We are keeping this intake horizontal as it seems to be working out better for us than the vertical intakes.

+## **End of Entry Thoughts**
+We were able to get started on an intake that will better fit our base.
+We were also able to start getting prepared for Christmas Break.

+# **12/15/22**

+## **Goals for Today**
+- [ ] Update Notebook
+- [ ] Build Base
+- [ ] Compact Launcher